-The Jewish Day of Rest, Shabbat in Hebrew, begins on Friday at sundown and ends on Saturday at sundown.
+The Jewish day of rest, Shabbat in Hebrew, begins on Friday at sundown and ends on Saturday at nightfall.
 At the Friday night dinner, Jewish families transition from their everyday lives to a more spiritual time.
-Tables are set with white tablecloths and good dishes.
-Candles, wine, and challah loaves, which are needed to perform Sabbath religious rituals, are placed on the table.
+Tables are elegantly set and families often sing traditional songs, engage in conversation, and share inspiring thoughts.

 The lighting of candles and the reciting of the kiddush blessing over wine precede the meal.